 Strategy is about choices.
 When goals are set without reference to strategy, teams pursue what looks important locally but contributes little to the mission.

 Balanced Scorecard links goals to strategic perspectives, and OKRs tie objectives to strategic intent and measurable outcomes.
-Without this link, organizations risk strategic drift.
+Without this link, organisations risk strategic drift.

 Cost: wasted resources, confused teams, delayed execution.